licarpen/aws-developer/README.md

     * call GetRecord on loop to iterate through data stream
 * enhanced fan-out (parallel consumption of stream): utilize by retrieving data with SubscribeToShard API and Kinesis Data Streams Service
 * Kinesis Connector Library enables connetors to DynamoDB, Redshift, S3, Elasticsearch
+* Using the Kinesis Adapter is the recommended way to consume Streams from DynamoDB.
+The DynamoDB Streams API is intentionally similar to that of Kinesis Streams, a service for real-time processing of streaming data at massive scale.
+You can write applications for Kinesis Streams using the Kinesis Client Library (KCL).
+The KCL simplifies coding by providing useful abstractions above the low-level Kinesis Streams API.
+As a DynamoDB Streams user, you can leverage the design patterns found within the KCL to process DynamoDB Streams shards and stream records.
+To do this, you use the DynamoDB Streams Kinesis Adapter.
+The Kinesis Adapter implements the Kinesis Streams interface, so that the KCL can be used for consuming and processing records from DynamoDB Streams.

 #### Kinesis Analytics
 * perform real-time analytics on streams using SQL